Tree642/Tree642/README.md

 - 👋 Hi, I’m @Tree
 - I mainly work in Discord
 - I currently own a server with around 90+ members
-- As well as developing a bot called Quoted which I play to release in a few months
+- As well as developing a bot called Quoted which I plan to release in a few months

 If you want to contact me, do so via Discord: Tree642#9592